Blog

 Treatment options for lung cancer recurrence typically strive to increase survival time and improve quality of life.
 Common treatment options are listed below.

 • Targeted therapies for non-small cell lung cancer have become available recently thanks to a surge in our understanding of the human genome.
-These drugs target specific gene mutations found in the cancer cells.
+These drugs target specific gene mutations found in lung cancer cells.
 By targeting a specific mutation, cancer cell growth can be slowed or stopped.
 Your oncologist may discuss biomarker testing or genomic testing to see if a drug can be used to target your specific type of NSCLC.

 • Chemotherapy is a common approach to treating lung cancer recurrence.
 Your doctor may choose a different chemotherapy drug than you have been given since recurrent lung cancer can mutate and resist previously used drugs.